marianamorabris/Portfolio/content/pages/projects/project-one.md

   - type: MediaGallerySection
     title: Concept Art
     subtitle: >-
-      This is some of the work I did for the subject of concept art and character creation
+      This is some of the works I did for the subject of concept art and character creation
     images:
       - type: ImageBlock